Skip to main content

 What is porting?

-Porting is the transfer of a phone number between two telephone service providers on behalf of an end user.
-The process involves providing documentation to prove ownership of the number as well as coordination between the two providers about the number’s porting date.
+Porting transfers a phone number between two service providers.
+The process involves providing documentation to prove ownership of the number as well as coordination between the two providers to finalize the number’s porting date.

 How long does it take to port in a number?

-You can port your local US or Canada telephone number by making a request on the Plivo console.
-The process, which requires coordination between your service provider and our upstream provider to transfer the number to Plivo, can take up to four weeks depending on the type of number you are porting and your current service provider.
+Initiate the process of porting a local US or Canadian number by making a request on the Plivo console.
+The process can take up to four weeks depending on the type of number you are porting and your current service provider.

-We offer porting across the US, Canada, and Australia, but self-service port-in via the console is available only in the US and Canada. .
+We offer porting across the US, Canada, and Australia.
+Self-service port-in via the console is only available in the US and Canada.
 For Australia, submit a port-in request via a support ticket.

 How do I port a phone number to Plivo?

-You need to provide certain information and documents with your port-in request.
+You need to provide the following information and documents with your port-in request.

 • The authorized user or owner’s first and last names or the business name.

-• The corresponding service address.
-This must be an actual physical address; post office boxes are not valid addresses.
+• The corresponding service address, which must be an actual physical address; PO boxes are not valid addresses.

 • A Letter of Authorization (LOA) signed by the authorized user and/or owner of the number(s).
 The information on the LOA must match the authorized user name and service address provided by your current carrier.

-• A scanned or electronic copy of your most recent phone bill, within the last 30 days.
+• A scanned or electronic copy of your most recent phone bill from within the last 30 days.
 It must include the account, owner or authorized user name, and address information for all the numbers you’d like to port.

 • Account number and port PIN (if applicable) from the current provider.